 Access to the bridge, which connects the Ncome Museum and the Blood River Monument is allegedly blocked, with one side locked and bolted – this as a result of simmering tensions between two different communities on opposite sides of the river.

-The DA is extremely concerned by this news.
+The DA is deeply concerned by this news.

-While the DA welcomes the motivation behind its construction, it is clear that it is failing to bring about the unity that was intended.
+While we welcome the motivation behind the construction of such a bridge it is clear that it is failing to bring about the unity that was intended.

 Another concern is the marketing of heritage sites in KZN.
 Despite the fact that rural communities rely heavily on Heritage sites and the income derived from them to uplift themselves, many are not being properly exposed.
 One such site is the Nelson Mandela Capture site.

 Municipalities alone cannot maintain these sites.
 Ezemvelo needs help financially if it is to properly carry out its mandate as do NGO’s such as the Wildlife Association,

 Government’s role in reconciliation in our country cannot be over emphasised.
 The DA believes that our museums, art centres and heritage sites can be used far more to build bridges of reconciliation in our province and our country.